cont-limno/SpectralClustering4Regions/README.md

 # Spectral Clustering Code for Cheruvelil et al.

-## Get data
+## Data

-from the LTER data portal
+Get data from the LTER data portal...

+## Documentation

+See the Documentation pdf